drekka/Alchemic/README.md

 # Declaring objects

+Before we look at resolving dependencies and injecting values, we first need to look at declaring classes so that Alchemic knows about them.

 ## Singletons

 No matter what you are writing, you will need objects which are instantiated at the beginning of your app, are used by a variety of other objects, and only have a single instance.
 These are ususlly referred to as [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern).
 There are a number of opinions amongst developers about singletons and how they should be declared and used in code.
 Alchemic's approach is to keep an instance of a singleton class in it's context and inject it where ever requested.
-It doesn't do anything to stop you creating other instances of that class outside of it's context.
-However any request for an instance of a class that Alchemic views as a singleton will always return the same instance.
+It doesn't do anything to stop you creating other instances of that class outside of the context.
+However any request to Alchemic for an instance of a class that it views as a singleton will always return the same instance.

-To declare a class as a singleton, use this macro in the classes implementation:
+To declare a class as a singleton, use this macro in the class's implementation:

 ```objectivec
 @implementation MyClass